Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Introduction

 Ice cream is a popular semi-frozen food.
 Its main ingredients are sugar, cream, flavoring, and milk.
-Given its composition, ice cream is considered a dairy product because it is mainly done with milk, cream, or butterfat.
+Given its composition, ice cream is considered a dairy product because it is mainly made with milk, cream, or butterfat.

 We can make ice cream full fat, low fat or reduced fat, and light fat.
 The fat content of milk in ice cream ranges from 10 to 15%.
 Light fat ice cream is the one with the lowest composition of milk fat at 5%.